withastro/astro/.changeset/empty-experts-unite.md

 </video>
 ```

-In 2.10 you can now add the `transition:persist` directive and this video will be moved over to the next page (if the video also exists on that page).
+This `<video>` element, with its current state, will be moved over to the next page (if the video also exists on that page).

 Likewise, this feature works with any client-side framework component island.
 In this example, a counter's state is preserved and moved to the new page: